Logo

 Habit Disorders

 Habit disorders involve repetitive behaviours that may feel difficult or impossible to control.
 These habits can be physical, emotional, or behavioural and may develop as coping mechanisms for stress, anxiety, boredom, or emotional discomfort.
 Common habit disorders include nail biting, hair pulling (trichotillomania), skin picking, compulsive checking, or repeated rituals.
-Habit disorders can cause distress, frustration, and shame, but counselling provides a supportive space to understand the underlying causes and develop healthier ways to cope.
+Habit disorders can cause distress, frustration, and shame, but talking therapies provides a supportive space to understand the underlying causes and develop healthier ways to cope.

 Habit Disorder Therapy